Mito6211/Mito6211/README.md

-### Hey, I'm Will
+### Hey, I'm Mito

-- 🔭 I’m currently working on: Making at least 3 commits per day!
+- 🔭 I’m currently working on: Finance App.
-- 🌱 I’m currently learning Responsive + Mobile Friendly UI/UX Design.
+- 🌱 I’m currently learning Figma.
 - 👯 I’m looking to collaborate on: Any project looking for help!
 - 💬 Ask me about JavaScript, React, Python, Colemak, or Computer Hardware.
 - 🔎 I am searching for freelance and open source opportunities.